0x1d00ffff/0xbtc-discord-price-bot/README.md

  - BeautifulSoup (only if !holders command is enabled)
  - matplotlib (only if !holders command is enabled)

+Bugs:
+ - `!mine test` fails since it expects a checksum address
+ - occasionally APIs return NaN as a data point.. which is a valid float.
+Need to explicitly check for this.

 Todo:
  - add error counters to exchange and token apis; add !status command that shows them
  - update from async to rewrite branch of discord.py [link](https://github.com/TheTrain2000/async2rewrite)